 - Notify the landlord of any maintenance or repair issues.

-- Comply by all the terms of the rental agreement.
+- Comply by all the terms of the written rental agreement.

 Florida Landlord Rights & Responsibilities